JoeFanning/Philosophical-AI/README.md

 **By Joe Fanning August 2025 Den Haag, The Netherlands.**
 ## Abstract

+This is a research paper in progress.
+It is an exploration of moral philosophy and machine intelligence.

 Which is more intellegent, good or evil?

 The development of a benevolent AI is an essential endeavour for humanity.
 This immense task is coupled by two important questions.